miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-kubectl-exercises/CKAD-Exam-Tips-kubectl-exercises-011-search-and-replace-in-Vim.md

 :w testdep.yaml        # 'w'rite (save) the document
 ```

-### Replace the running deployment, to check if the yaml is correct - directly from inside Vim
+### Replace the running deployment, to check if the yaml is correct - directly from inside Vim  {#replace-deployment}

 If you have already set up the bash variables / shortcuts `kr` and `$f0` in the previous exercises use it like this
 ```